jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 }
 ```

-Now we've made ``outputFile`` configurable at task creation time.
+Now we just need to configure ``outputFile`` when we construct the task.
 We can use this in our ``MyPlugin`` definition to reuse a task multiple times with different outcomes.

 ```groovy
 package com.jhood